 When it was time for us to go on a vacation to San Diego, which was booked in advance, I was so scared of the airport and flight experience.
-This coming from a person who has been traveling all her adult life and living on four continents.
+This comes from a person traveling all her adult life and living on four continents.
 I loved traveling but what I read online about travel and histamine intolerance scared me too much.

-When I started to experience the histamine intolerance symptoms, I was watching Grace and Frankie, which I loved and it was based in San Diego.
-I remember how I managed to put myself to sleep and ease down my anxiety at night (those first days I was alone at home) by watching Grace and Frankie.
-I know it’s counterintuitive and I never do that usually (I didn’t even have any technology in my bedroom) but for some reason that TV show was soothing to me and it made me laugh and help me fall asleep.
+When I started to experience the histamine intolerance symptoms, I watched Grace and Frankie, which I loved and was based in San Diego.
+I remember how I managed to put myself to sleep and ease my anxiety at night (those first days I was alone at home) by watching Grace and Frankie on my phone.
+I know it’s counterintuitive, and I never do that usually (I didn’t even have any technology in my bedroom), but that TV show was soothing to me.
+It made me laugh and helped me fall asleep.
 San Diego had a similar impact.

 Unexpected (and positive) side effects

-To my surprise, after I started the low histamine diet, the first period I got I had a pain level zero.
+To my surprise, after I started the low histamine diet, the first period I got, I had a pain level of zero.
 I didn’t feel anything at all.
-That was really happening for the first time in my life.
-Similarly, I had a breakout on my arms that only resolved partially after starting the plant paradox program but completely resolved after starting the low histamine diet (resolved to this day, I have smooth upper arms again, after years).
+That was happening for the first time in my life.
+Similarly, I had a breakout on my arms that only resolved partially after starting the plant paradox program.
+But it completely resolved after starting the low histamine diet (resolved to this day, I have smooth upper arms again, after years).

 Back to what I was reading online about histamines, was also the fact that people with “histamine intolerance” do not do well with air travel, crowds, noises, heat, cold, pollen, exercise, etc. At this point, I started to fear traveling (which basically is my life).

-The reason I want to mention all of this is that these articles online are so scary and they only feed the fear and stress we are already experiencing, at least they did for me.
+The reason I want to mention all of this is that these articles online are so scary, and they only feed the fear and stress we are already experiencing.
+At least they did for me.